Planning your next trip to buy groceries? Here are the hours of area stores

 Most grocery stores have set aside specific times for vulnerable people to shop.

-Store officials say they ask that others abide by this guidance but say they may not be able to force those who don’t qualify to leave.
+Store officials are asking that others abide by this guidance but say they may not be able to force those who don’t qualify to leave.

 Reserved shopping is generally for people older than 60, those with underlying medical conditions or pregnant women.

 Baker’s: No companywide reserved shopping period.
-Store hours, 7 a.m. to 10 p.m. daily.
+Store hours are 7 a.m. to 10 p.m. daily.

 Walmart: Reserved shopping one hour before regular opening on Tuesdays.
-Most stores are open daily from 7 a.m. to 8:30 p.m. daily, so reserved shopping for most stores would be from 6 a.m. to 7 a.m. on Tuesdays.
+Most stores are open daily from 7 a.m. to 8:30 p.m., so reserved shopping for most stores would be from 6 to 7 a.m. on Tuesdays.

 Pastor Olaf Roynesdal makes opening remarks to a mostly empty Kountze Memorial Lutheran Church on Sunday in Omaha.
 Though the church already streams some services online, the camera has become even more important due to crowd limits imposed to prevent the spread of the coronavirus.